monking/php-oauth/README.md

-Now you can create the default configuration files, the paths will be automatically set, permissions set and a sample Apache configuration file will be generated and shown on the screen (see later for Apache configuration).
+Now you can create the default configuration files, the paths will be automatically set, permissions set and a sample Apache configuration file will be generated and shown on the screen (see below for more information on Apache configuration).

     $ docs/configure.sh